vishak-hk/Exploratory-Data-Analysis-EDA-/README.md

 # Titanic Dataset Exploratory Data Analysis (EDA)

 ## Overview:
 This repository contains exploratory data analysis (EDA) on the Titanic dataset, focusing on understanding and visualizing various aspects of the passengers' information.
-The analysis is performed using Python and popular data analysis libraries.
-The dataset, which is included in the repository **(titanic_dataset.csv)**
+The analysis is performed using Python and popular data analysis libraries.<br> The dataset, which is included in the repository **(titanic_dataset.csv)**

 ## Dataset Information:
 The dataset includes information about Titanic passengers, such as their Pclass (class), Age, Sex, Fare, Survival status, and more.